talkjs/talkjs-examples/README.md

 This repo demonstrates common use cases for TalkJS.

-TalkJS is a chat API with pre-built UI for web & mobile apps.
+TalkJS is a chat API with a pre-built UI for web and mobile apps.
 Build any chat use case into your product with just a few lines of code.
 Frontend UI SDK and out-of-the-box notifications included.

-Visit [talkjs.com](https://talkjs.com/?ref=jssdk-npm-readme) to learn more!
+Visit [talkjs.com](https://talkjs.com/?ref=jssdk-npm-readme) or see our [docs](https://talkjs.com/docs/) to learn more!

 ## How-to guides